binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ![10,000' view and lower of Network Security](images/10000Network.png)

 I had the pleasure of interviewing [Haroon Meer](https://twitter.com/haroonmeer) on the Software Engineering Radio for a [show on Network Security](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/).
-Do your self a favour and listen to it.
-We cover most of the topics in this chapter, plus more.
-While you are at it, check out the great Thinkst tools, also discussed near the end of the show:
+Do yourself a favour and listen to it, as we covered most of the topics in this chapter, plus more.
+While you are at it, check out the great Thinkst tools, that we also discussed towards the end of the show:

 * [Canarytokens](https://canarytokens.org/)
 * [Canary Tools](https://canary.tools/)

 ## 1. SSM Asset Identification
-Take results from the higher level Asset Identification section of the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
-Remove any that are not applicable and add any that are newly discovered.
+Take the results from the higher level Asset Identification section of the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
+Remove any that are not applicable and add ones that are newly discovered.

 Here are some possibilities to get you started: